dergigi/dergigi.github.io/bitcoin/_posts/2019-04-02-technological-teachings-of-bitcoin.markdown

 Bitcoin is growing exponentially, blurring the line between disciplines.
 It isn't clear where the realm of pure technology ends and where another realm begins.
-I tried to differentiate the [economic teachings of Bitcoin][1] from the [philosophical][here] and the technological ones, which turned out more difficult than expected.
+I tried to differentiate the [economic teachings of Bitcoin][II] from the [philosophical][I] and the technological ones, which turned out more difficult than expected.

 Just like in biological systems, removing one part seems to affect the whole.
 Maybe the most important lesson is that Bitcoin should be